khulnasoft/CipherGuard-docker/dev/README.md

 git clone https://github.com/khulnasoft/cipherguard_docker.git
 ```

-2. Copy the initial app.php into a new one for cipherguar_api (the new file will be used by the cipherguar server)
+2. Copy the initial app.php into a new one for cipherguard_api (the new file will be used by the cipherguard server)
 ```
-cd cipherguar_api
+cd cipherguard_api
 cp config/app.default.php config/app.php
 ```

 3. Run composer install to update all the dependencies.
 A new vendor directory will be created with all the required libraries
 ```
-cd cipherguar_api
+cd cipherguard_api
 docker run --rm --interactive --tty --volume $PWD:/app composer install --ignore-platform-reqs
 ```

-4. Map the cipherguar.local to the localhost in the /etc/hosts
+4. Map the cipherguard.local to the localhost in the /etc/hosts
 ```
-127.0.0.1   cipherguar.local
+127.0.0.1   cipherguard.local
 ```

-5. Copy the .env.example file into .env and replace the PATH_TO_CIPHERGURD_API variable with the path to the cipherguar_api repository on your machine
+5. Copy the .env.example file into .env and replace the PATH_TO_CIPHERGUARD_API variable with the path to the cipherguard_api repository on your machine

-6. Spin-up the docker-compose containers (mariadb and cipherguar server)
+6. Spin-up the docker-compose containers (mariadb and cipherguard server)
 ```
 cd cipherguard_docker
 docker-compose -f dev/docker-compose-dev.yml up -d
 ```

 7. Create the first user (the administrator) by replacing the below command with your own data.
-More details [here](https://help.khulnasoft.com/hosting/install/ce/docker).
+More details [here](https://help.cipherguard.khulnasoft.com/hosting/install/ce/docker).
 ```
 cd cipherguard_docker
-docker-compose -f dev/docker-compose-ce.yaml exec cipherguar /bin/bash -c \
+docker-compose -f dev/docker-compose-ce.yaml exec cipherguard /bin/bash -c \
-  'su -m -c "/var/www/cipherguar/bin/cake cipherguar register_user -u myuser@cipherguar.local \
+  'su -m -c "/var/www/cipherguard/bin/cake cipherguard register_user -u myuser@cipherguard.local \
    -f name  -l lastname  -r admin" -s /bin/sh www-data'
 ```